Stacey Dooley: 2018–present

 In April 2018, Dooley took part in a BBC show, Celebrities on the NHS Front-line, to celebrate the 70th birthday of the National Health Service.
 In the 2018 series of Stacey Dooley Investigates, she travelled to Russia, Florida, Iraq and Hungary to explore more challenging issues such as child exploitation, sex offenders, war, domestic violence, pollution in the fashion industry and coming face-to-face with an ISIS soldier for which she won a One World Media Award.
 The episodes of this series won the title of the Most Watched Documentaries on BBC iPlayer.

 Dooley published her first book in February 2018, Stacey Dooley, On the Front Line with the Women Who Fight Back.
 The book has topics concerning sex trafficking, domestic violence, sex equality and child exploitation and became a Sunday Times Bestseller.
 She also had her own UK book tour, hosted by Viv Groskop.

 Dooley was appointed a Member of the Order of the British Empire (MBE) in the 2018 Birthday Honours for services to broadcasting.
 In 2012, and again in 2015, Dooley was a member of the judging panel for The Observer Ethical Awards.

 On 16 August 2018, Dooley was announced as the eighth contestant to take part in the sixteenth series of Strictly Come Dancing.
 On 15 December 2018, she won the series with her dance partner Kevin Clifton.
 Following her win, shortly afterwards the BBC announced Dooley as co-presenter of New Year Live on BBC One, with another Strictly 2018 contestant, Joe Sugg.
 She also took part in BBC One's Children in Need where she explored the number of homeless young people in the UK.

 In 2019, Dooley was named as Grazia's new contributing editor for investigations.
-She appeared on The National Television Awards 2019, and presented BBC's The Nine To Five With Stacey Dooley and The One Show.
+She appeared on The National Television Awards 2019 and presented BBC's The Nine To Five With Stacey Dooley and The One Show.
 Dooley took part in The 2019 Strictly Come Dancing Arena Tour throughout the UK.
 Dooley then began presenting the BBC Three reality competition series Glow Up: Britain's Next Make-Up Star.
 In July 2019, it was announced that Dooley would be a guest judge on RuPaul's Drag Race UK.
 In August 2019, she released the documentaries Stacey Meets the IS Brides and Stacey Dooley: Face to Face with The Bounty Hunters which became the most watched documentary on BBC IPlayer.

 In 2020, Dooley appeared in Jessie Ware's music video for "Save a Kiss" and the game show Michael McIntyre's The Wheel.

 In 2021, Dooley, with Turi King, presented the BBC programme DNA Family Secrets which helps people solve family mysteries regarding their ancestry, missing relatives and genetic diseases.

 In 2022, Dooley competed in series 2 of The Masked Dancer as Prawn Cocktail.

+In April 2024, it was announced that Dooley would be making her stage debut as Jenny in 2:22 A Ghost Story at the Gielgud Theatre.
+Her final show was in August of that year.